-In fact, human observers do seem to assume that the light source is from above.
+Human observers do assume that the light source is from above.
 This can be seen in the age-old "crater illusion" in which we have vertical luminance gradients of intensity giving an impression of a convex object on the left, and a concavity on the right (Ramachandran, V. S., 1988).
 (See previous lecture and code below that makes a bump lit from above and one that is upside-down).
+However, the light from above prior is relatively weak, which can be seen when vision is given a richer shape structure (Morgenstern, Y., Murray, R. F., & Harris, L. R. (2011).

 Interestingly, there also seems to be a slight bias towards assuming the light source is coming from the left (Sun & Perona, 1998).